dscgt/route_recorder/models/README.md

-This directory contains example JSON structures for records (record.json), models (model.json), and groups (group.json), which represent single documents under the Firebase collections _route\_records_, _route\_models_, and _route\_groups_ respectively.
-These collection names may change.
-No other collections or subcollections are necessary at this moment.
+This directory contains example JSON structures for records (record.json), in-progress records (record_in_progress.json), models (model.json), and groups (group.json), which represent single documents under the Firebase collections `route_records`, `route_records_in_progress`, `route_models`, and `route_groups` respectively.
+This directory should be kept updated whenever structures and/or collection names change.
+These JSON files serve just as references; they are not used programmatically.

 Overall notes:
 - all `checkoutTime`s and `checkinTime`s are Firebase timestamp types